 Worldpay

-The Simplicity POS mobile terminal from Worldpay connects to Wi-Fi and Bluetooth for remote transactions.
-It has an extended battery life but there’s no note of average length per battery charge.
+The Worldpay POS mobile terminal connects to Wi-Fi and Bluetooth for remote transactions.
+It has an extended battery life, but there’s no note of average length per battery charge.
+You can print receipts, access sales data and insights on the Worldpay dashboard, and there’s a large touchscreen for easy navigation.

-Fees: The Simplicity POS package has a £17.50 card payment terminal fee (18-month minimum hire term) with a 1.5 per cent transaction fee.
+Fees: £15 per month card payment terminal fee (18-month minimum hire term) with a 1.5 per cent transaction fee.
+Or custom pricing if your turnover exceeds £75k a year.

-Zettle’s Card Reader 2 takes a few minutes to set up to get you selling straight away.
-You will see payments in your bank account within one or two working days.
+PayPal’s POS Card Reader only takes a few minutes to boot up and start selling.
+What’s more, you should see payments in your bank account within one or two working days.

 Battery life is on average eight hours with a transaction every five minutes or up to 100 transactions from one charge.

-Fees: Zettle has a fee of 1.75 per cent per card transaction.
+Fees: PayPal has a fee of 1.75 per cent per card transaction.
 Like some of the other offerings, the card reader is £29 and the point-of-sale app is free.

 More on payments